Battle of Podhajce (1667): Battle

 On October 6, 1667 Tatar forces under Adil Giray attacked the Polish-Lithuanian army.
 The Polish-Lithuanian infantry, supported by Polish multiple guns, defeated the Tatars and counterattacked.
 On the following days Cossack, Tatar and Janissary troops unsuccessfully tried to circumvent the right wing of the Polish-Lithuanian army, and flank attack the left wing of the troops of the Commonwealth.

 Sobieski sent forces on the left wing of the army, and outnumbered the Cossack-Tatar forces, which were defeated.
 After the failure of consecutive attacked, Doroshenko unsuccessfully besieged the town of Podhajce, which was defended by Jan Sobieski.
 In the middle of October, 1667 Sobieski and Doroshenko signed an armistice and the Cossack-Tatar army retreated from Podhajce.
-Ivan Sirko's incrusion into Crimea diverted a large number of Tatars which played a role in the outcome of this battle, and the rebellious Hetman Doroshenko recognized the power of the Commonwealth over the Cossacks.
+Ivan Sirko's incursion into Crimea diverted a large number of Tatars which played a role in the outcome of this battle, and the rebellious Hetman Doroshenko recognized the power of the Commonwealth over the Cossacks.